Back to Articles

 Question: {{ question }}

-pipeline = Pipeline()
+rag_pipeline = Pipeline()

-# Connect components explicitly
+# Connect components with explicit data flow

 # Run with full visibility into each step

-result = pipeline.run({
+result = rag_pipeline.run({

 })